LibCMaker/ICU_CMake_Files/README.md

 Now ICU_DATA_PACKAGING can be 'archive', 'library', 'static' and 'auto'.
 For iOS, Android and Microsoft Store (Windows Store) platforms is always 'auto'.

-For more info see 'TODO' markers in CMake files.
+For more info see 'TODO' markers in CMake files and [ICU-7747](https://unicode-org.atlassian.net/browse/ICU-7747).

 ICU 58.2 and ICU 61.1 are supported.